DuPage County DUI Lawyers

 - Administrative Hearing: The second aspect of your DUI charge is an Illinois Secretary of State Driver's License hearing in which your driver's license may be suspended or revoked.

 - Breathalyzer: If you are arrested for drunk driving in Illinois, it is essential to have an experienced DUI lawyer to protect your rights, explain the charges and consequences you face and help you obtain the best possible outcome.

-At Mevorah Law Offices LLC, our attorneys regularly defend clients facing DWI charges in Lombard, Bloomingdale, Naperville, and the greater Chicago metro area.
+At Mevorah & Giglio Law Offices, our attorneys regularly defend clients facing DWI charges in Lombard, Bloomingdale, Naperville, and the greater Chicago metro area.
 Extensive DUI defense experience gives our lawyers in-depth understanding of the scientific procedures involved in Breathalyzer, blood, and other tests, which police officers administer to prove your guilt.
 We are prepared to question the tests' reliability, accuracy, validity, and are committed to protecting your legal rights.
 Our law firm offers an initial consultation at no charge to you.
 Contact us online or call 630-932-9100630-932-9100 to learn how we can help make a difference in the outcome of your case.